oroinc/documentation/user/back-office/sales/quotes/create/create-from-rfq.rst

 7. In the **Shipping Information**, configure the default shipping option pre-selected for the the customer on the checkout:

-   ..
-TODO For BB-7506, update the image above, and use the commented lines below:

    .. a) In the **Shipping Methods** list, tick the boxes next to the shipping methods that you would like the customer use for this order delivery.

    a) In the **Shipping Methods** list, select the recommended (default) shipping method that will be pre-selected when the customer gets to the shipping configuration on the checkout.